aryacliche/Algorithmic-Design-of-ALU/EE789 - Midsem Assignment.md

 		goto done_state
 	endif
 ```
 		- Yes, there are a lot of states in this RTL.
 The reason for that is simply that I wanted to reduce the number of components being used while still using binary search-based technique for finding the correct value of the squareroot.
-- The predicates are as follows,
-	- `p0` to signify completion of multiplication
-	- `p1` to signify `p_ >= 0`
-	- `p2` to signify `q_ >= 0`
-- The transfers are as follows,
-	- `t0` to prime the multiplier and `t`, `upper`, `lower` initially
-	- `t1` to prime the subtractor for calculation of `p_`
-	- `t2` to prime the subtractor for calculation of `q_`
+I use the adder, subtractor twice for every iteration of the loop.
-	- `t3` to prime the adder for calculation of `upper` or `lower`
-	- `t4` to prime the adder for calculation of `t`
-	- `t5` to update `t` and prime multiplier
+- Since there are a lot more states in this ckt, I have not used an RTL-based method of division into separate control and datapaths.
+- I used two 2-bit multipliers to make up the 4-bit multiplier using the master-slave configuration.
 ## Third Part
-I used two 2-bit multipliers to make up the 4-bit multiplier using the master-slave configuration.
+I got the following output on running the testbench,